ravi0130/azure-avs-microhack/README.md

 Those artifacts contain bicep files to deploy :

 - An Azure Virtual Network named "adminVnet";
-- An Express Route Gateway inside the "GatewaySubnet" of this vnet,
+- A VPN Gateway inside the "GatewaySubnet" of this vnet,
 - A Windows 2019 Virtual Machine used as a jumpbox inside the "JumpboxSubnet"

-You will connect this piece of the architecture to the AVS deployment in Azure later on.
+- A bastion service to connect to the jumpbox

+This deployment will be connected to the proctor adminVnet containing the Express Route gateway that will give you access to both on-premises vMware environements and AVS.

 To make the most of your time on this MircoHack, the green elements in the diagram above are deployed and configured for you through BICEP.